MaxCojocari/FAF_LFAF_labs/reports/lab4.md

     b.
 Remove any productions that include the lambda symbol.

-The `removeLambdaProductions` ,ethod resumes all steps described above.
+The `removeLambdaProductions` method resumes all steps described above.

 ```
 public removeLambdaProductions(grammar: Grammar) {